Red & Green Pinwheels

 - Preheat oven to 375°.
 Cream butter and sugars until light and fluffy; beat in egg and extract.
 In another bowl, whisk together flour, baking powder, salt and baking soda; gradually add to creamed mixture, blending well.

 - Divide dough in half.
 Tint one portion red and the other green.
-Divide portions in half, for four altogether.
+Divide portions in half, for 4 portions altogether.
 Roll out each portion between sheets of waxed paper into a 9x6-in. rectangle.
 Refrigerate 15 minutes.

 - Remove waxed paper.
 Place one green rectangle on a red rectangle.
 Roll up tightly jelly-roll style, starting with a long side; wrap in plastic.
 Repeat.
 Refrigerate until firm, about 1 hour.